raulgotor/linkerscope/README.md

 The diagram can have one or multiple areas.
 When multiple areas are declared, first area has a special status since all links will start on it and go to the corresponding sections on the other areas The areas are declared at root level under `areas`.
 Then each area must use the key `area`.
+Areas can be placed at any position in the document, and some of its properties can be tuned.elements such as labels, memory addresses, For instance, some elements such as the name / id, size, address, can be show or hidden, labels at specific memory regions can be configured, sections can be marked as break sections, and the visual style of the area and its sections can be modified independently from the others.

 For each area, the following characteristics of an area can be defined:
 - `title`:  **[Optional, none]**
   - The title of the area, which will appear on top of it